aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Don’t forget you are always on our minds.
+> 🥠 Do not mistake temptation for opportunity.

 ### Let's play! 🎮